When Heartstrings Collapse

 Dialects of the Body

-Dialects of the Body explores the human body’s sinuous division of interiority and exteriority.
-Silent Scream mutedly records the artist screaming for as long and as loud as possible, with a breath in between, until reaching the brink of her own body.
-This performative vide aims to test the boundaries of Sara Naim’s body, which is contrasted against the RBG tone of her own blood, marked through a red square adjacent to the video projection.
-Painted to th average size of the human face, the notion of expectation and realization are at play.
+Silent Scream mutedly records the artist scream for as long and as loud as possible, with a breath in between, until reaching the brink of her body.
+The performative video aims to test physical boundaries, which is contrasted against the RBG tone of her blood, marked through a red square adjacent to the video projection.
+Painted to the average size of the human face, the notion of expectation and realization are at play.

 Reaction